paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 Section 212(a) of Public Law 93–66, referred to in subsec. (f)(5)(D)(i)(III), is section 212(a) of title II of Pub.
 L. 93–66, July 9, 1973, 87 Stat.
 155, which is set out as a note under [section 1382 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1382&num=0&edition=prelim).

-Such Act, referred to in subsec. (f)(5)(H)(ii)(II), means the Railroad Retirement Act of 1974, act Aug.
+The Railroad Retirement Act, referred to in subsec. (f)(5)(H)(ii)(II), probably means the Railroad Retirement Act of 1974, act Aug.
 29, 1935, ch.
 812, as amended generally by Pub.
 L. 93–445, title I, § 101, Oct.
 16, 1974, 88 Stat.
 1305, which is classified generally to subchapter IV (§ 231 et seq.) of chapter 9 of Title 45, Railroads.
 For further details and complete classification of this Act to the Code, see Codification note set out preceding [section 231 of Title 45](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231&num=0&edition=prelim), [section 231t of Title 45](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231t&num=0&edition=prelim), and Tables.

 #### Treatment of United States Possessions
 Pub.
 L. 116–260, div.
 N, title II, § 272(c), Dec.
 27, 2020, 134 Stat.
 1971, provided that: “(1) Payments to possessions.—“(A) Mirror code possession.—The Secretary of the Treasury shall pay to each possession of the United States which has a mirror code tax system amounts equal to the loss (if any) to that possession by reason of the amendments made by this section [enacting this section and amending sections 6211 and 6213 of this title and [section 1324 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1324&num=0&edition=prelim), Money and Finance].
 Such amounts shall be determined by the Secretary of the Treasury based on information provided by the government of the respective possession. “(B) Other possessions.—The Secretary of the Treasury shall pay to each possession of the United States which does not have a mirror code tax system amounts estimated by the Secretary of the Treasury as being equal to the aggregate benefits (if any) that would have been provided to residents of such possession by reason of the amendments made by this section if a mirror code tax system had been in effect in such possession.
 The preceding sentence shall not apply unless the respective possession has a plan, which has been approved by the Secretary of the Treasury, under which such possession will promptly distribute such payments to its residents. “(2) Coordination with credit allowed against united states income taxes.—No credit shall be allowed against United States income taxes under section 6428A of the Internal Revenue Code of 1986 (as added by this section) to any person—“(A) to whom a credit is allowed against taxes imposed by the possession by reason of the amendments made by this section, or “(B) who is eligible for a payment under a plan described in paragraph (1)(B). “(3) Definitions and special rules.—“(A) Possession of the united states.—For purposes of this subsection, the term ‘possession of the United States’ includes the Commonwealth of Puerto Rico and the Commonwealth of the Northern Mariana Islands. “(B) Mirror code tax system.—For purposes of this subsection, the term ‘mirror code tax system’ means, with respect to any possession of the United States, the income tax system of such possession if the income tax liability of the residents of such possession under such system is determined by reference to the income tax laws of the United States as if such possession were the United States. “(C) Treatment of payments.—For purposes of [section 1324 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1324&num=0&edition=prelim), United States Code, the payments under this subsection shall be treated in the same manner as a refund due from a credit provision referred to in subsection (b)(2) of such section.”